-В. THE RESPONDENT
+В. The Respondent

-The Player argues that FC Volyn was in constant default in performing its obligations of 53. payment under the Contract.
+- 50. The Player argues that FC Volyn was in constant default to perform its obligations of payment under the Contract.
 Because of this, on 13 March 2013 the Player sent, along with other players, a letter requesting payment.
-However, the Club only paid the amounts due for December 2012, leaving January, February and March 2013 unpaid.
-Likewise, after a new letter was sent on 14 May 2013 by the Player, the Club only paid January 2013, leaving February, March and April 2013 still unpaid.

-- 54. Despite the Club's breaches, the Player decided to remain with the club, considering that in the last two rounds of the championship it would be decided whether FC Volyn would keep on playing in the Ukrainian Premier League for the following season.
-Because of this, the Player extended the deadline for payment until 26 May 2013, noting that if payment was not received, the Contract would be deemed terminated on 27 May 2013. - 55.
-Given the Club's systematic breaches of contract and that the amount due was essential for the Player, he was forced to appeal to the DRC.
-In this proceeding, the Player contends that the DRC correctly recognized his right to terminate the Contract, claim compensation due and obtain the status of a free agent, when taking into consideration that: - (a) At the date of termination, 27 May 2013, the Club owed USD 34,458 to the Player as outstanding salaries; - Based on Article 9 and 10 of the FFU Regulations, Article 14 of the FIFA Regulations (b) on the Status and Transfer of Players (the "FIFA Regulations"), the Comments to the FIFA Regulations and CAS practice, the DRC adequately assessed that the Player had the right to terminate the Contract; - Finally, section 6 of Article 9 of the FFU Regulations provides that "[i]n the event of (c) termination of the contract due to the fault of the club, the body authorized by the relevant association shall provide the football player with the status of "free agent" and club shall be deprived of the right of compensation and shall clear arrears to the football player during the period of his work in the club".
-Therefore, in granting the status of free agent without compensation, the DRC acted correctly. - The Player thus is of the view that the DRC issued a correct decision and that, in 56. consequence, the Appeal must fail.
+However, the Club failed to inform regarding the planned time limits for clearing the arrears and continued to stay in arrear for the period January - May 2013 in an amount of 152,500 USD. - 51.
+Despite the Club's breaches, the Player decided to remain with the club and performed his duties faithfully as far as his health allowed to do so. - Given the Club's systematic breaches of contract and that the amount due was essential for the 52.
+Player, he was forced to appeal to the DRC.
+In this proceeding, the Player contends that the DRC after his notifications and warnings correctly recognized its right to terminate the Contract, claim compensation due and obtain the status of a free agent, when taking into consideration that: - At the date of termination, the Club owed USD 152,500 to the Player as outstanding (a) salaries; - (b) Based on Article 9 and 10 of the FFU Regulations, Article 14 of the FIFA Regulations on the Status and Transfer of Players (the "FIFA Regulations"), the Comments to the FIFA Regulations and CAS practice, the DRC adequately assessed that the Player had the right to terminate the Contract; - Finally, section 6 of Article 9 of the FFU Regulations provides that "[i]n the event of (c) termination of the contract due to the fault of the club, the body authorized by the relevant association shall provide the football player with the status of "free agent" and club shall be deprived of the right of compensation and shall clear arrears to the football player during the period of his work in the club".
+Therefore, in granting the status of free agent without compensation, the DRC acted correctly. - 53.
+The Player thus understands that the DRC issued a correct decision and that, in consequence, the Appeal must fail. - Regarding the imposing of sanctions by the Club, the Player argues that on that time he was 54. injured, incapable of playing, and provides a medical certificate to that effect.

-V. JURISDICTION AND APPLICABLE LAW
+JURISDICTION AND APPLICABLE LAW V.